What are the differences between restorative yoga and yin yoga?

 blog post whats the difference between restorative and yin yoga jennifer raye

-These two practices do have some essential differences though.
+These two practices do have some essential differences, though.
 I often get asked how these two forms of yoga are different from each other, so watch the video and read the post to learn more:

 In comparison to a more “yang” practice, restorative yoga and yin yoga are both “yin”.
-Yang yoga is active and dynamic, whereas, restorative and yin yoga have qualities that are yin; they’re both slow and passive to a degree.
+Yang yoga is active and dynamic, whereas restorative and yin yoga have qualities that are yin; they’re both slow and passive to a degree.

 As you can see, there are many differences and similarities between these two systems.
 This is a big topic, so let me know in the comments below what you think!
 What are your thoughts about restorative and yin?

-Mindful Yin Yoga Foundations Teacher Training
+Mindful Yin Yoga Foundations Online Training

 Share This Post: